chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 Deploying your Action Server
 ############################

-If you're using a `containerized deployment <https://rasa.com/docs/rasa/user-guide/docker/building-in-docker/#adding-custom-actions>`_ of your action server, you can automate building a new image, uploading it to an image repository, and deploying a new image tag for each update to your action code.
+If you're using a containerized deployment of your action server, you can automate `building a new image <https://rasa.com/docs/rasa/user-guide/docker/building-in-docker/#adding-custom-actions>`_, uploading it to an image repository, and deploying a new image tag for each update to your action code.
 As noted above, you should be careful with automatically deploying a new image tag to production if the action server would be incompatible with the current production model.

 Example CI/CD pipelines
 -----------------------